tdietzel/PierresBakery/README.md

 - [Contact](#contact)

 ## About
-*ABOUT SECTION*

-The primary functionality of the application is *FILL IN*...:
--
--
--
+**Bakery Console Application**

+The primary functionality of the application is a simple console-based bakery ordering system.
+Users can interact with the application to place orders for bread and pastries, and the system calculates the total cost based on the quantity ordered, considering any applicable discounts.

 ## Technologies Used
 - **Language**: C#